tmbuza/bioinformatics-dictionary/docs/01-bioinfo-terms.md

 <div class="infoicon">
 <p><strong>Code Illustration Demo</strong></p>
 <p>For user-friendly code illustrations, we provide examples for each
 term.
-An example of an analysis code can be found in Section
+An example of an analysis code can be found in Section Refer
-@ref(rnaseq-analysis), demonstrating RNA-Seq Data Analysis.</p>
+@ref(rnaseqanalysis), demonstrating RNA-Seq Data Analysis.</p>
 </div>